 - We work with governments, government agencies, and parliaments to help shape effective policy and laws to tackle online hate and extremism and keep the public safe online and offline.

-This report, first published within 24 hours of the Buffalo attack and then continually updated, has been prepared as a rapid response to the unfolding situation.
+This report, first published within 24 hours of the Buffalo attack and then continually updated until 12pm May 23, 2022, was prepared as a rapid response to the unfolding situation.
 It is designed to deepen understanding and help those in industry and government respond in the aftermath of the attack, as well as providing more detailed analysis to help society better prevent or mitigate future harm.